Bruno Roger-Petit

 Bruno Roger-Petit (born 30 September 1962) is a French journalist of television, print and radio.

-Formerly of France Television, he contributed to website Lepost.fr (which ceased publication in 2012) and also at the website nouvelobs.com.
+Formerly of France Television, he contributed to the website Lepost.fr (which ceased publication in 2012) and also at the website nouvelobs.com.
 He was a regular consultant of the TV news show Sport et news on i-Tele, and he ran the sports show BRP HD on Sport24.com.
 He was also a presenter of the TV sports program #BRP on the channel Sport365 TV.

 He was appointed as spokesperson to President Emmanuel Macron in August 2017.

 Biography

 A graduate of the Institute of Political Studies in Paris (section " Service public ", 1987), he also holds a Masters in Public law.